vitejs/vite/docs/guide/migration.md

 There are some changes which only affect plugin/tool creators.

 - [[#14119] refactor!: merge `PreviewServerForHook` into `PreviewServer` type](https://github.com/vitejs/vite/pull/14119)
+  - The `configurePreviewServer` hook now accepts the `PreviewServer` type instead of `PreviewServerForHook` type.
+- [[#14818] refactor(preview)!: use base middleware](https://github.com/vitejs/vite/pull/14818)
+  - Middlewares added from the returned function in `configurePreviewServer` now does not have access to the `base` when comparing the `req.url` value.
+This aligns the behaviour with the dev server.
+You can check the `base` from the `configResolved` hook if needed.

 Also there are other breaking changes which only affect few users.